Threat Intelligence

 Given our historical research, there’s always more to learn when it comes to Python in Excel.

-Immediately, when comparing the two announcements, we can spot the similarities.
+Immediately, when comparing the two integrations, LAMBDA and Excel, we can spot the similarities.
 Both are ways for power users to enhance the existing formula set of Excel.
 We can also speculate, based on the previously conducted research, that Python in Excel could be used similarly to hide and obfuscate malicious code execution.
 Python could even pose a more imminent threat, because of the following reasons:

 1. Python is more flexible and more powerful than LAMBDA.
 This opens new possibilities for usages by hackers that were previously not possible.
 From harmless CTF games to in the wild zero-day exploits, hackers have taken advantage of Python’s flexibility.